-2nd System Fan/Pump Control Mode (SYS_FAN2_PUMP Connector)
+⇒ Fan/Pump Control Mode

 ▶ Auto Lets the BIOS automatically detect the type of fan/pump installed and sets the optimal control mode.

-➤ Voltage Woltage wode is recommended or a 3-pin fan/pump.
 (Default)

-▶ PWM PWM mode is recommended or a 4-pin fan/pump.
+Noltage Voltage mode is recommended for a 3-pin fan/pump.
+Notage PWM mode is recommended for a 4-pin fan/pump.